MIT License

 value should be specified.

-parameters for each node-to-be-dated.
-Note that different estimation methods may
+the prior parameters for each node-to-be-dated.
+Note that different estimation

-require different types of prior, as described in the documentation for each
+methods may require different types of prior, as described in the documentation

 :param int num_threads: The number of threads to use when precalculating likelihoods.